tibetan-nlp/annodoc/index.md

 a diachronic perspective.
 LIM examines predicate-argument structure in Old, Classical, and Modern Tibetan - a period spanning over a millennium, and one that witnessed significant changes in argument and predicate marking.
-A particular predicate might mark its agent with one case marker at one stage, and another at another stage.
+A particular predicate might mark its agent with agentive case at one stage, and no case at another stage.
 Viewing predicate-argument annotation as a relation between content words allows us both to abstract over such differences and to describe them in a systematic way.

-Arguments depend on predicates via typed dependency relations.
 In order to generalize across instances of a predicate, it is necessary to adopt a consistent argument labeling policy.
-This policy has the following principles:
+We adopt the following principles:

-1. Arguments must occur either with agentive case or without case-marking.
+1. Arguments can occur marked by agentive case or without case-marking.
+Other case markers signal an oblique.
+Therefore, agentive case is given unique treatment amongst the adpositional case markers; it is the only `ADP` that doesn't force its nominal to be linked as an `obl`.
-2. When a verb has more than one argument, `arg1` links to the argument that satisfies the most proto-agent properties.
+2. When a verb has more than one argument, `arg1` links to the argument that is the best proto-agent.
 3. `arg1` and `arg2` are reserved for nominal arguments, and `argcl` is reserved for clausal arguments.
-4. Being an argument (in our sense) is not the same as contributing a semantic role to the verb.
-For example, we classify the nouns in light verb constructions as `arg2` despite the fact that they contribute 'verbal' meaning.
+4. Being an argument is distinct from contributing a semantic role to the verb.
+For example, the nouns in light verb constructions are classified as `arg2` despite the fact that they contribute 'verbal' meaning.
 Conversely, recipients and other roles that do not meet the case-marking criteria in (1) are classified as `obl` even though they may be essential to the meaning of the phrase.

-Based on the above, it should be clear that agentive case is given unique treatment amongst the adpositional case markers.
-For our purposes, it is the only `ADP` that doesn't force its nominal to be linked as an `obl`.
+5. A word cannot be the argument of more than one verb at the same time.
+When this principle appears to be violated, then you are likely to have a scenario where all but one of the verbs has a missing argument.
+In this case, link the word to the verb whose local context it occurs in.
+(This verb might, though not necessarily, determine the word's case marking.)
+In general, this principle implies that argument-marking is local rather than long-distance.
+It also implies that when a word has been displaced from its "usual" position - for example, as the external head of a relative clause - then its usual position will be considered to be "occupied" by a missing argument.

 ## Annotation scheme